munki/munki-pkg/README.md

 ###Additional options

-    --export-bom-info
+`--export-bom-info`
 This option causes munkipkg to export bom info from the built package to a file named "Bom.txt" in the root of the package project directory.
 Since git does not normally track ownership, group, or mode of tracked files, and since the "ownership" option to pkgbuild can also result in different owner and group of files included in the package payload, exporting this info into a text file allows you to track this metadata in git (or other version control) as well.

-    --quiet
+`--quiet`
 Causes munkipkg to suppress normal output messages.
 Errors will still be printed to stderr.

-    --help, --version
+`--help`, `--version`
 Prints help message and tool version, respectively

 ##git notes